-The benefits of having a trampoline are endless.
+The benefits of rebounding are endless.

 We purchased our trampoline back in 2015 (when Freddie was 5) and I have to say it was the best present we have ever brought.

 The reason we got it in the first place is a fairly long story.
 But I will summarise, we went through the adoption process about 4 years ago as we desperately wanted to adopt.
 Our social worker went into great detail about the benefits of rebounding for autism and how jumping on a trampoline was a great idea for children, and especially “looked after children”.